My Logo me & shawm George and Me Stretton HG MAjor Horton pipe & tabor at QEHL

 EDUCATION WORK: History visits to Schools,

-Why book Me? - see below
+Why book Me?

 Ofsted said directly to me, "Quite exceptional - tremendous!"